Colegio Monteverde (Mexico)

 Colegio Monteverde is a private school in Santa Fe, and in Cuajimalpa, Mexico City.
+It follows Catholic doctrine in its education.

 The school serves levels preschool through high school (preparatoria).
 The campus has an area of 10,000 m^{2}.

 History

 The school officially opened on September 2, 1985.
 At the time of founding the school served pre-primary and six primary grades, and it opened with 43 students.
 The number increased to 63 students in the 1986–1987 school year, when the first two grades of middle school (secundaria) began.
 By the 1987–1988 school year the school extended to bachillerato No. 6, and the student body was at 123.
 The school moved to its current Santa Fe campus in July 1996, and the preschool opened in the 1996–1997 school year.